zedlopez/inf7/README.md

 file:///home/user/.local/share/inf7/doc/index.html

-All of its internal links are relative, so the whole doc dir could be copied somewhere a web server was configured to access and it would just work.
+All of its internal links are relative, so the whole doc dir could be put somewhere a web server could serve from and it would just work.

 That index.html provides just a Table of Contents and the General Index and there's a web page for each chapter of Writing with Inform and The Recipe Book.
 The examples appear only in The Recipe Book; references to them in Writing in Inform link to them.
 The examples appear in collapsible boxes that are closed by default.